QubesOS/qubes-doc/introduction/support.md

 ### Report issues and submit changes in the right places ###

-The mailing lists are a good place to ask questions and discuss bugs and feature requests.
+The mailing lists or the forum are a good place to ask questions and discuss bugs and feature requests.
 However, if you're submitting a more formal report, we'd prefer that you submit it to our [issue tracker] so that it doesn't get overlooked.
 Likewise, if you see that something in the documentation should be